envx-project/cli/README.md

 ```

 For windows users:
-Download the binary from [this page](https://github.com/env-store/rusty-cli/releases/latest), then you can run that binary as an application.
+Download the binary from [this page](https://github.com/envx-project/cli/releases/latest), then you can run that binary as an application.

+For more detailed instructions, see [windows installation](https://github.com/envx-project/cli/blob/main/windows-installation.md)

 ### Usage